A Rather Weak 'Attempt' To Defend

 just to accommodate these awkward non-dialectical facts (we noted earlier

-that in certain circumstances this is sometimes called a "persuasive
+that in certain circumstances this is called a "persuasive

 interval during which a phase or state of matter transition must take place for it to be counted as

-'nodal'.
-In the case of boiling water, say, they could decide that if the
+"nodal".
+In relation to boiling water, say, they could decide that if the

 transition from water to steam (or vice versa) takes place in an interval